-The Handshake system is the web-based portal for publicizing all bona fide full-time, part-time, seasonal, and short-term positions and other recruiting activities for small and large businesses, government agencies, nonprofit organizations, on-campus employers, households, and individuals.
+The Handshake system is the web-based portal for publicizing all bona fide full-time, part-time, seasonal, and short-term positions and other recruiting activities for small and large businesses, government agencies, nonprofit organizations, and on-campus employers.
 All recruiting organizations or individuals are expected to accurately describe their organizations, positions, and position requirements when posting their information on Handshake or when representing their firms and opportunities at any campus recruiting events.
-Postings requiring donations, application fees, investments, or offering items or services for sale cannot be advertised on Handshake.
+Postings requiring donations, up-front or application fees, investments, or offering items or services for sale cannot be advertised on Handshake.

 The Career Center reserves the right to refuse service to organizations or individuals due to any of the following:

-- requiring personal information at the time of application, such as bank and social security numbers;
+- requiring sensitive information at the time of application, such as bank and social security numbers;

 - misrepresentation, whether defined by dishonest information or absence of information;